donbeave/interview/README.md

 For data that is already sorted or almost sorted, the insertion sort does much better.
 When data is in order, the condition in the while loop is never true, so it becomes a simple statement in the outer loop, which executes `N-1` times.
 In this case the algorithm runs in `O(N)` time.
 If the data is almost sorted, insertion sort runs in almost `O(N)` time, which makes it a simple and efficient way to order a file that is only slightly out of order.

+## Advanced Sorting

+### Merge Sort

+mergesort is a much more efficient sorting technique than those we saw in "Simple Sorting", at least in terms of speed.
+While the bubble, insertion, and selection sorts take `O(N2)` time, the mergesort is `O(N*logN)`.

+For example, if `N` (the number of items to be sorted) is `10,000`, then `N2` is `100,000,000`, while `N*logN` is only `40,000`.
+If sorting this many items required `40` seconds with the mergesort, it would take almost `28` hours for the insertion sort.

+The mergesort is also fairly easy to implement.
+It’s conceptually easier than quicksort and the Shell short.

+The heart of the mergesort algorithm is the merging of two already-sorted arrays.
+Merging two sorted arrays `A` and `B` creates a third array, `C`, that contains all the elements of `A` and `B`, also arranged in sorted order.

+The idea in the mergesort is to divide an array in half, sort each half, and then use the merge() method to merge the two halves into a single sorted array.
+You divide the half into two quarters, sort each of the quarters, and merge them to make a sorted half.

+##### Efficiency

+As we noted, the mergesort runs in `O(N*logN)` time.
+There are `24` copies necessary to sort `8` items. `Log28` is `3`, so `8*log28` equals `24`.
+This shows that, for the case of `8` items, the number of copies is proportional to `N*log2N`.

+In the mergesort algorithm, the number of comparisons is always somewhat less than the number of copies.

+### TODO

+1. triangular numbers

 ### Sources

 1. [Data Structures and Algorithms in Java, second edition by Robert Lafore](http://rineshpk.weebly.com/uploads/1/8/2/0/1820991/data_structures_and_algorithms_in_javatqw_darksiderg.pdf)